June 29, 2023 | 9 AM-4 PM, Monday-Sunday

 Guests are encouraged to bring plenty of water.
 Terrain can be rough in outdoor areas, so wear comfortable shoes and weather appropriate clothing.

 Do Some Shopping and Grab a Snack

-Visitors can shop in the Museum Shop, located in the Visitor Center, Saturday-Sunday and Federal-Holiday Mondays, 10 AM-3:30 PM.
+Visitors can shop in the Museum Shop, located in the Visitor Center, daily 10AM - 4:30PM.
 Customers may shop in person, and online orders will be available for pickup.
-Montpelier asks that shoppers limit their time to 30 minutes and practice safe social distancing of six feet or more from other shoppers.
+Montpelier asks that shoppers practice safe social distancing of six feet or more from other shoppers.

 For a sneak peek of our wonderful offerings, check out our online shop - which is ALWAYS open!

 A selection of grab-and-go snacks and beverages is available for purchase in the Cafe.